EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/getting-started/resource-types.md

 | opsPasswordSecret _[SecretKeySelector][u1]_    | Yes      | Secret containing initial password for `ops` user.   |
 | customUsers _[KurrentDBUserSpec][u2] array_    | No       | Custom users to add to the database.                 |

 The `admin` and `ops` passwords are required if users are configured at all.
-Those paswords are set by initial database creation; when set, the database will never accept the default password (`changeit)`.
+Those passwords are set by initial database creation; when set, the database will never accept the default password (`changeit`).
 No deployment should be considered secure without configuring these two passwords.

-The additioanl users described in `customUsers` are optional, and are configured by the Operator after the first successful health check.
+The additional users described in `customUsers` are optional, and are configured by the Operator after the first successful health check.

-The Operator does not currently support updates to the intial user configuration.
-The Secrets referenced here are not read after the first time the KurrentDB cluster reaches a healhty state, and may safely be deleted.
+The Operator does not currently support updates to the initial user configuration.
+The Secrets referenced here are not read after the first time the KurrentDB cluster reaches a healthy state, and may safely be deleted.

 [u1]: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#secretkeyselector-v1-core
 [u2]: #kurrentdbuserspec